codiant-technology/react-native-hyperpay/README.md

 ## React Native Hyper Pay (Only for Android)

-  This library designed to provided hyper pay payment integration to react native using native bridging.
+  This library designed to provided hyper pay payment integration to react-native using native bridging.

 ### Installation